ivorybishop/ivorybishop/README.md

 - 👀 I’m interested in just about everything, which is costly sometimes.
 - 🌱 I’m currently learning git, github, github desktop, python, javascript, html, css, etc.
 - 💞️ I’m looking to collaborate once I learn how to actually do something useful and get some experience under my belt..err, fingertips.
-- 📫 How to reach me: just message me here.
-I keep a browser tab open most days.
+- 📫 finger it out

 <!---
 ivorybishop/ivorybishop is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.